alisachiciuc/Stock-Price-Predictor/README.md

 # LSEG-interview-challenge
-Predict next 3 values of Stock price
+For each stock exchange, select the specified number of files, and for each file provided, predict the next 3 values of stock price for that specific file.